NoobsArePeople2/node-sizemic/README.md

 ## License

-Framed is licensed under the MIT license.
+Sizemic is licensed under the MIT license.